Hua Hin Airport

+Hua Hin Airport (IATA: HHQ, ICAO: VTPH) is on the provincial border between Tambon Hua Hin, Amphoe Hua Hin, Prachuap Khiri Khan province and Tambon Cha-am, Amphoe Cha-am, Phetchaburi province in Southern Thailand.

 Airport upgrade

-In August 2018 the Department of Airports announced that it will spend 3.5 billion baht to upgrade Hua Hin Airport over the next five years.
+In August 2018 the Department of Airports (DOA) announced that it will spend 3.5 billion baht to upgrade Hua Hin Airport over the next five years.
 The number of travellers using the airport is expected to increase by tenfold, to three million a year, in that timeframe.
 The upgrade is part of the "Riviera Thailand" and Southern Economic Corridor projects.
 The work at the airport will take four to five years.
 It includes enlarging the existing passenger terminal, building a second one, expanding hangar space, and widening the runway from 35 to 45 metres.

-The runways RESA are below ICAOs recommendation.
+The runway's RESA are below ICAOs recommendation.

 Airlines and destinations

-In 2019, AirAsia flights to Hua Hin from Kuala Lumpur carried 44,613 passengers.

-In 2021, due to the COVID-19 pandemic, Air Asia suspended their flights into and out of Hua Hin.
-In February 2022, when Thailand reopened for tourism, Air Asia restarted their Chiang Mai - Hua Hin flights.
-Initially these flights were on Tuesdays, Thursdays, and Saturdays.
-These flights are now on Sundays, Wednesdays, and Fridays.
+Accidents and incidents

+A Royal Thai Police Aviation de Havilland Canada DHC-6 Twin Otter crashed after takeoff on 25 April 2025 after a test flight.
+All six aboard were killed: three crew and three passengers.
+The cause was ascribed to the failure of both engines.